Sulaiman2619/Knime-codeless-Al-quran/README.md

   * Node TF
   * Node IDF

-7.TF and IDE are multiplied together for more accurate results. by using
+7.TF and IDF are multiplied together for more accurate results. by using
   * Node Math Formula

 ![Imgur](https://i.imgur.com/1jjhGz1.png)